-Appeals against decisions of the Board of Appeal for Examinations (CBE) and decisions taken in response to advice from the Student Objection Advisory Committee can be filed with the Higher Education Appeals Board (CBHO).
+Appeals against decisions of the Board of Appeal for Examinations (CBE) and decisions taken in response to advice from the Student Objection Advisory Committee can be filed with the Administrative Jurisdiction Division of the Council of State

 If a student believes that they have been treated unfairly by a university administrative body or university employee, they can file a complaint on this with the EUR Legal Protection Facility.
 This applies for complaints concerning university facilities and services.
 There are also faculties with individual complaints procedures.
 Ultimately, a student can also file a complaint with the National Ombudsman.